axa-group/bauta.js/docs/decorators-and-resolver.md

 `You can define the resolver without wrap it into the resolver function, resolver function only gives you intellisense`

+**Resolvers imported automatically or specified with the parameter `resolversPath` must be javascript files in case that you are using typescript, the resolvers path should be pointing to the `dist` directory**

 # Pipeline

 A pipeline is an chain of Pipeline.StepFunctions for the given operation.